What are Line Impedance Stabilization Networks (LISNs)?

 RTCA/DO-160

-5μH LISNs are required in RTCA/DO-160 with an additional 10uF capacitor.
+5μH LISNs are required for RTCA/DO-160 testing to have an additional 10uF capacitor.
 These capacitors are typically added externally and are required for compliant measurements.
 The associate image on the right shows the installation of the Teseq EXT 10uF capacitor.

 The Teseq HV-AN 150 LISNs/ANs can be modified through the jumper methodology to meet requirements of many 5uH standards.
-This is not always the case and compliance should be verified prior to testing.
+Compliance to DO-160 should be confirmed with the manufacturer prior to purchasing.